sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 <img width="401" alt="Screen Shot 2021-10-12 at 12 32 48 PM" src="https://user-images.githubusercontent.com/91758370/136995267-a63c93dd-a388-4715-bf0e-7105fa54f34f.png">

+#### Code
+(Anamika, can you add something about your commented code here?
+Like the most important aspects or where to find the complete commented code)

 ## Experiments and Results
 To test the effectiveness of our emergency vehicle detection system, we completed the seven test trials.
 Each trial represents a potential real life scenario that could either mean an emergency vehicle or trigger a false negative.
 - Scenario 1: There is a regular vehicle approaching from behind with normal traffic sounds.
 This is expected to trigger the distance sensor.